 - The drone should weigh below 55 pounds (25kg)

-- Drones must always be flown withing VLOS or a visual observer.
+- Drones must always be flown within VLOS or a visual observer.

-- Must never operate above any person directly under any circumstance.
+- Drones must never operate above any person directly under any circumstance.

 - Drone operations must never impede the path of manned aircraft.